-Insurance fraud in the United States costs consumers an estimated $80 to 90 billion per year nationwide.
+Insurance fraud in the United States costs consumers an estimated $80 to $90 billion per year nationwide.
 In California, insurance fraud is a $15 billion a year problem.
 It’s the second-largest economic crime in America, exceeded only by tax evasion.
 The San Diego County District Attorney’s Insurance Fraud Division addresses this problem by dedicating specialists to handle complex insurance fraud prosecutions.
-In 2014, we filed criminal charges against 474 defendants.
-To date, 418 defendants have been convicted while other cases are pending.
+In 2015, we filed criminal charges against 434 defendants.
+We obtained convictions against 416 defendants with the remainder pending.

-In 2014, the Insurance Fraud Division was led by Chief Dominic Dugo and Assistant Chief James Waters.
+In 2015, the Insurance Fraud Division was led by Chief Dominic Dugo and Assistant Chief Sherry Thompson-Taylor.
 The division consists of six grant-funded units:

 - Workers’ Compensation Fraud